marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

   This warning is enabled by :option:`-Wall` for C and C++.

+.. option:: -Wno-sequence-point

+  Default option value for :option:`-Wsequence-point`.

-.. option:: -Wno-return-local-addr, -Wreturn-local-addr
+.. option:: -Wno-return-local-addr

   Do not warn about returning a pointer (or in C++, a reference) to a variable that goes out of scope after the function returns.

+.. option:: -Wreturn-local-addr

+  Default option value for :option:`-Wno-return-local-addr`.

-.. option:: -Wreturn-type, -Wno-return-type
+.. option:: -Wreturn-type

   Warn whenever a function is defined with a return type that defaults to ``int``.
 Also warn about any ``return`` statement with no